-Under the Walker School of Education, Midland’s Master of Education program is designed for full-time teachers who are ready to grow as educators in their school or district.
+Under the Walker School of Education, Midland’s Master of Education in Leadership, Teaching, and Learning program is designed for full-time teachers who are ready to grow as educators in their school or district.
 Throughout the program, students will develop skills that they can take back to their classrooms immediately.

 This program and others in education provide authentic projects to engage students in relevant learning and enable them to use their current classroom experience to add to new learning.Read More